Hiba Tawaji: 2017–2022: Hiba Tawaji 30 and global activities

 In 2017, Tawaji announced the release of her new project with Oussama Rahbani, titled Hiba Tawaji 30, honoring her 30th birthday.
-The album's release was preceded by Tawaji's release of the patriotic song Bghannilak Ya Watani, whose music video showcases a better vision of Lebanon in the future.
-It was directed by Tawaji herself.
+The album's release was preceded by Tawaji's release of the patriotic song "Bghannilak Ya Watani", whose music video, directed by Tawaji, showcases a better vision of Lebanon in the future.
 Hiba Tawaji 30 consists of 30 songs on two CDs.
 The first CD contains 15 original songs, most of them written by Ghadi Rahbani with five songs written by Oussama Rahbani.
 The second disc is a compilation of Tawaji's best previous works as well as covers of Umm Kulthum and Sayed Darwish.
 The last song of Tawaji's new album, additionally, was produced by Disney for the animated series Elena of Avalor, for which she dubbed the singing role of main character Princess Elena in Arabic.
 The album was released on 30 March 2017.

-In April 2017, Tawaji was featured on the track Solidarité (Solidarity) by French-Lebanese artist Matthieu Chedid, which appears on his album Lamomali.
-She also attended the Cannes Film Festival as an ambassador for luxury jewellery brand Chopard.
+In April 2017, Tawaji was featured on the track "Solidarité" (Solidarity) by French-Lebanese artist Matthieu Chedid, which appears on his album Lamomali.

 The ten years of collaboration between Hiba Tawaji and Oussama Rahbani were celebrated by the two artists during a live show called TEN, which was exclusively performed on stage as the closing act of the Cedars International Festival in Bsharri, Lebanon, on 5 August 2017.
-The critically-praised production featured more than 120 dancers choreographed by Pascale Sayegh Zgheib, and was performed with the Lebanese Orchestra conducted by Oussama Rahbani.
+The production featured more than 120 dancers choreographed by Pascale Sayegh Zgheib and was performed with the Lebanese Orchestra conducted by Oussama Rahbani.

 Hiba Tawaji's renowned and respected status was solidified as she was selected, in December 2017, to be the first female artist ever to take the stage in Saudi Arabia, following women's rights reforms in Saudi Arabia undertaken by Crown Prince Mohammed bin Salman.
-Her historic performance was broadcast and reported by international media all around the world for breaking taboos, and was highlighted as an achievement in the battle of women in the Arab world towards freedom and equality in society.
-In that occasion, she re-released a special version of her song Min Elli Byekhtar (Who Chooses), accompanied by a music video celebrating the lifting of the driving ban on women in Saudi Arabia.
+Her historic performance was broadcast and reported by international media all around the world for breaking taboos and was highlighted as an achievement in the battle of women in the Arab world towards freedom and equality in society.
+On that occasion, she re-released a special version of her song "Min Elli Byekhtar" (Who Chooses), accompanied by a music video celebrating the lifting of the driving ban on women in Saudi Arabia.